 Why Study Land Surveying Science at Southeast Tech?

-Work toward your License: Students in their final semester and graduates of STI’s Land Surveyor program may apply for the Fundamentals of Land Surveying Exam.
+Work toward your License: Students in their final semester and graduates of STC’s Land Surveyor program may apply for the Fundamentals of Land Surveying Exam.

-Think Critically: With the help of your STI faculty, you will learn to use surveying tools and robotic measuring equipment and robotic and GNSS instruments.
+Think Critically: With the help of your STC faculty, you will learn to use surveying tools and robotic measuring equipment and robotic and GNSS instruments.

 Gain Professionalism: As a top Land Surveying Technician from Southeast Tech, you will have a strong work ethic and conduct yourself in a positive, professional manner.
 As a lifelong learner, you will benefit professionally from keeping current through online courses on new technology.